 ”Where are you at today?
 Are you ready to allow God to be your life?

 Does this prayer express the desire of your heart?
-If it does, pray this prayer right now, and Christ will come into your life, just as He promised.
+If it does, pray this prayer right now, and Christ will come into your life, just as he promised.
+And if this article has raised questions, please do not hesitate to reach out to one of our mentors by filling out the form below.
+They would love to join you on your journey.